discworldian/interview.devops/README.md

 Update the code to return a HTTP Bad Request status code if the `cloudProvider` is not set to one of `aws`, `gcp`, or `azure`.

+✅ See photo_upload.go, line 54 onwards (expanded after completing Task 5)

 ### Task 2

 Using a logging framework of your choice, update the logging throughout the code to use a structured log format, e.g. JSON.
 If there is a specific reason you have chosen the framework, please make note of that as a comment in the code.

+✅ slog seems like the simplest way to go about this.
+With a larger project (and more time) I would have expanded this out into a helper function.

 ### Task 3

 Update the code to only accept PNG images.
 If the request body is not a PNG image, return a HTTP Bad Request response.

+✅ See photo_upload.go, line 85 onwards.

 ### Task 4